yingweiwo

 Pharmacodynamics

-By selectively inhibiting alpha adrenergic receptors in the lower urinary tract, alfuzosin causes smooth muscle relaxation in the bladder neck and prostate, improving urine flow, thereby reducing BPH symptoms.
-Additionally, alfuzosin reduces the vasoconstrictor effect of catecholamines (epinephrine and norepinephrine), leading to peripheral vasodilation.
-This leads to a risk of postural hypotension/syncope, and prescribing information warns that caution should be exercised in patients who take nitrates, antihypertensives, or have experienced decreased blood pressure after using other medications.
+Alfuzosin alleviates BPH symptoms by selectively inhibiting α-adrenergic receptors in the lower urinary tract, relaxing the smooth muscle of the bladder neck and prostate, and improving urine flow.
+In addition, alfuzosin reduces the vasoconstrictive effects of catecholamines (adrenaline and noradrenaline), leading to peripheral vasodilation.
+This can result in a risk of orthostatic hypotension/syncope, and the prescribing information warns that caution should be exercised in patients taking nitrates, antihypertensive medications, or those who experience a drop in blood pressure after taking other medications.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.